Family and consumer sciences education and studies

-Graduates of the Iowa State program enjoy a high placement rate after graduation in fields of their choice, including middle or high school education, public relations and writing, extension, youth and adult community programming, and non-profit organizations.
+As a graduate of the Iowa State program you will enjoy a high placement rate after graduation in fields of your choice, including middle or high school education, public relations and writing, extension, youth and adult community programming, and non-profit organizations.

 - Family and consumer sciences education and studies has its own resource library, the Bartow Resource Library and Classroom, located in 301 MacKay Hall, that includes textbooks, curriculum materials and professional journals for student and faculty use.

 - Students also have lab experiences in ISU’s nationally accredited Child Development Lab School, apparel, merchandising, and design’s Design and Production Lab, and food science and human nutrition’s food labs.